fletcher/MultiMarkdown/Documentation/MultiMarkdown User's Guide.md

 MultiMarkdown specifically for the RTF format.
 I have no plans to create any such files myself, but others may find it useful.

+*I strongly encourage you to use another route to convert XHTML to RTF.
+I've had the best results with [Google Docs](htts://docs.google.com/).
+For non-Mac users, that definitely the way to go.*

 ### Subtitle ###

 Used to provide a subtitle.
 It ends up in the meta tags, but can be extracted